Joseph II, Holy Roman Emperor: Sole reign

+Domestic policy

 The death of Maria Theresa on 29 November 1780 left Joseph free to pursue his own policy, and he immediately directed his government on a new course, attempting to realize his ideal of enlightened despotism acting on a definite system for the good of all.

-He undertook the spread of education, the secularization of church lands, the reduction of the religious orders and the clergy, in general, to complete submission to the lay state, the issue of the Patent of Tolerance (1781) providing limited guarantee of freedom of worship, and the promotion of unity by the compulsory use of the German language (replacing Latin or in some instances local languages)—everything which from the point of view of 18th-century philosophy, the Age of Enlightenment, appeared "reasonable".
+He undertook the spread of education, the secularization of church lands, the reduction of the religious orders and the clergy, in general, to complete submission to the lay state, the issue of the Patent of Toleration (1781) providing limited guarantee of freedom of worship, and the promotion of unity by the compulsory use of the German language (replacing Latin or in some instances local languages)—everything which from the point of view of 18th-century philosophy, the Age of Enlightenment, appeared "reasonable".
 He strove for administrative unity with characteristic haste to reach results without preparation.
 Joseph carried out measures of the emancipation of the peasantry, which his mother had begun, and abolished serfdom in 1781.

-In 1789, he decreed that peasants must be paid in cash payments rather than labor obligations.
-These policies were violently rejected by both the nobility and the peasants, since their barter economy lacked money.
-Joseph also abolished the death penalty in 1787, a reform that remained until 1795.

-After the outbreak of the French Revolution in 1789, Joseph sought to help the family of his estranged sister Queen Marie Antoinette of France and her husband King Louis XVI of France.
+After the outbreak of the French Revolution in 1789, Joseph sought to help the family of his estranged sister Queen Marie Antoinette of France and her husband King Louis XVI.
 Joseph kept an eye on the development of the revolution, and became actively involved in the planning of a rescue attempt.
 These plans failed, however, either due to Marie Antoinette's refusal to leave her children behind in favor of a faster carriage or Louis XVI's reluctance to become a fugitive king.

-Joseph died in 1790, making negotiations with Austria about possible rescue attempts more difficult.
-It was not until 21 June 1791 that an attempt was made, with the help of Count Fersen, a Swedish general who had been favored at the courts of both Marie Antoinette and Joseph.
-The attempt failed after the King was recognized from the back of a coin.
-Marie Antoinette became increasingly desperate for help from her homeland, even giving French military secrets to Austria.
-Nevertheless, even though Austria was at war with France at the time, it refused to directly help the by now completely estranged French Queen.